 Considering end of life care

 The withdrawal of CANH is one of a range of ethical concerns arising from the provision of end-of life care, alongside mental capacity assessments, DNACPR decisions and organ donation.
-Doctors who are involved with the care of a dying patient are advised to familiarise themselves with local policies and procedures.
+Doctors involved with the care of a dying patient are advised to familiarise themselves with local policies and procedures.

-If the patient lacks capacity, it may help to consider the following MDU advice:
+If the patient lacks capacity, it may help to consider the following MDU advice.

-- When considering what course of action will be of overall benefit to the patient, take into account anything you have been told about their wishes, feelings, beliefs and values; the views of those close to the patient, and others in the healthcare team.
+- When considering what course of action will be of overall benefit to the patient, take into account anything you have been told about their wishes, feelings, beliefs and values, the views of those close to the patient, and others in the healthcare team.

-- Remember there may be a need to get an independent second opinion.
+- Remember, there may be a need to get an independent second opinion.

-Additional resources for decision making
+More resources for decision making

 The Royal College of Physicians and BMA has published guidance for England and Wales on CANH and adults who lack the capacity to consent, with input from the GMC, MDU and other organisations.
 It has been endorsed by the GMC and should be read alongside the GMC's own guidance on end of life care.